inspec/inspec/docs/resources.rst

 where

 * ``('feature_name')`` must specify a |windows| feature name, such as ``DHCP Server`` or ``IIS-Webserver``
-* ``be_installed`` is a valid matcher for this audit resource
+* ``be_installed`` is a valid matcher for this InSpec resource

 Matchers -- DONE
 -----------------------------------------------------
-This audit resource has the following matchers.
+This InSpec resource has the following matchers.

 be_installed -- DONE
 +++++++++++++++++++++++++++++++++++++++++++++++++++++